| About |

 After Madison, I spent time in NYC before moving to Spain where I worked as an RA with a group of development economists for three years.
 I dove headlong into learning econometrics and the research process, as well as learned Spanish.

 My drive for learning and experimentation began in the natural world, where you can often find me climbing things, tending plants, and paddling boats.
-In the day-to-day you'll find me biking, building, and working on a perpetually flakey jumpshot.
+In the day-to-day you'll find me biking, building, photographing, and still working on a perpetually flakey jumpshot.